Google Maps Geocoding guide (coverage, pricing, rate limits, licensing)

 - Regular updates to addresses, roads, and business information

-- Global coverage in 200+ countries
+- Global coverage in 200+ countries and comprehensive search capabilities for POIs, business names, and landmarks

 Advantages and disadvantages